The Golden Bear has been good to me in my golf life.

 My 5 favorite Jack Nicklaus-designed private golf courses

-I have been fortunate to play a large handful of Nicklaus-designed private clubs over the years, including a handful of particularly special places.
+I have been fortunate to play a handful of Nicklaus-designed private clubs over the years, including a some particularly special places.

 1. Mayacama Golf Club - Santa Rosa, Calif.

-Tiny tee boxes elevated above landing areas thanks to stone staircases make it a challenging walk, but the vistas are worthwhile and the individual holes are some of Nicklaus' more eclectic, though also quite difficult with plenty of forced carries.
+Tiny tee boxes perched high above landing areas atop stone staircases make it a challenging walk, but the vistas are worthwhile and the individual holes are some of Nicklaus' more eclectic, though also quite difficult with plenty of forced carries.
 Located in the heart of Sonoma County, Mayacama's wine cellar is probably even more impressive than its golf course.

 2. Colleton River Club (Nicklaus) - Bluffton, S.C.